Rosa Merckx

-Rosa Merckx (born June 1924) was the first official female brewmaster and operations director in Belgium.
+Rosa Merckx (15 June 1924 - 16 May 2023) was the first official female brewmaster and operations director in Belgium.
 She began work at the Liefmans Oudenaarde brewery in 1946 and took over as brewmaster in 1972.

 In 2016, UNESCO recognized the historic significance of Belgian beer culture, adding it to their list of intangible cultural heritage of humanity.
 Brouwerij Liefmans, Oudenaarde in East Flanders was founded in 1679.

 Early life

 As a girl growing up in Belgium in the 1940s, Merckx took English and drama lessons, did classical dance, volunteered at the Red Cross, played basketball, and was the first woman in her town to drive a car.
 She was also trilingual, speaking French, Dutch, and English, which was rare.